Custom systems

 If Reports or Monitoring already solve the need, those are the better first purchases.
 This lane is for workflows that need to be built and owned.

-The lane is broader than one bespoke build.
-These are the kinds of systems that can be scoped, shipped, and run for business teams.
+The lane is broader than one automation build.
+These are the kinds of online experiences, AI workflows, and systems that can be scoped, shipped, and run for business teams.

 Prospecting + Enrichment Pipelines